Fieldcraft & Survival Workshop

 £100.00 per day, per participant - 1-4 ratios

-The day lasts from dawn until dusk.
-The meeting place is Buxton railway station before dawn.
+The meeting place is Buxton railway station.